Festival Internacional da Canção: 1968

 Antônio Carlos Jobim, a neighbor of Marzagão, had been personally invited to have some sort of role in the festival.
 Since Jobim did not feel comfortable judging his colleagues as part of the jury, he opted to compete instead.
 With Chico Buarque as his lyricist, he wrote "Sabiá", a bossa nova song performed by Cynara and Cybele.
 The song was well-applauded by the audience back in Rio and easily made it to finals.
 Nonetheless, the undeniable favorite of the crowd was "Pra Não Dizer que Não Falei das Flores" (lit.
 'Not To Say That I Didn't Talk About The Flowers'), written and performed by Geraldo Vandré.
 Also known by the shortened name "Caminhando" (lit.
 'Walking'), the song was a thinly veiled protest against the Brazilian government.
-Unlike the other songs that featured lush orchestral backings, Vandré performed solo, backing himself with just a guitar.
+Unlike the other songs that featured orchestral backings, Vandré performed solo, backing himself with just a guitar.

 In third place for the national phase was "Andança" by Edmundo Souto, Paulinho Tapajós, and Danilo Caymmi.
 It was performed by Beth Carvalho with the Golden Boys as her backing band, and it later became widely recognized as her signature song.
 When second place was announced as "Caminhando", the crowd began to boo the decision, believing it should have won.
 When accepting his award and preparing an encore, Vandré gave a speech, declaring that Jobim and Buarque deserved greater respect.
 Afterward, when "Sabia" was declared the winner, the boos instead intensified.
 Jobim later admitted that he cried on the way home that evening, stunned by how the crowd had reacted.
 His son, Paulo Jobim, called it the "darkest day of his [father's] life".

 In his autobiography, Walter Clark reveals that he was ordered by General Siseno Sarmento, leader of the Eastern Military Command, to ensure that "Caminhando" and "América, América" (a song by Cesar Roldão Vieira that had also made finals) did not win due to their potentially subversive lyrics.
 While Clark maintained that "Sabiá" won without any interference on his part, the national jury was chaired by Donatello Grieco.
 It is believed that as a Brazilian diplomat, Grieco may have placed pressure on the other jurors to prevent "Caminhando" from winning.
 Afterward, "Caminhando" was banned by the government, and Vandré was forced into exile, fleeing to Chile.
 Likewise, Veloso and Gil were arrested and exiled to London that following December, partly due to their performances in São Paulo.

 The international jury was chaired by Harry Warren and included composers Elmer Bernstein and Paul Mauriat.
 The United States came in third with "Mary" written by Nelson Riddle, lyricized by Norman Gimbel, and performed by West Coast singer Michael Dees.
 Canada placed second with "This Crazy World", a protest song written and performed by Paul Anka.
 The ultimate winner was Brazil with "Sabia", once again booed when announced the winner.
 Despite the dissatisfied crowd, the festival was an economic success.